All tables have a drop_field() method, which drops one or more columns

 will drop multiple columns.

 That was easy, but there's a catch.
-Unlike our add_field()
+Unlike our add_field() example, which brought the target into

-conformance with the table object, drop_field()
+conformance with the table object, drop_field() destroys conformance.
+The state of

-affairs after drop_field()
+affairs after drop_field() is:

 which represents an SQL table with the name points

-and three columns x
+and three columns x, y, z.

-y
+y column).

 The solution is to get another table object.
 Somewhere out in a namespace-but-not-function scope, we define the new value type: